PBL 101: An Introduction to PBL

 This course is our pre-requisite for ongoing support and advanced workshops.

 In PBL 101, you learn all about Gold Standard Project Based Learning and, most importantly, how to get started in your classroom.
-You'll walk away with a draft of a standards-based, PBL project unit, ready to finish and implement with your students.
+You'll walk away with a draft of a standards-based PBL unit, ready to implement with your students.

-You'll develop the story of your project and outline your plans for using assessment effectively to monitor and support student learning.
+You will develop the story of your project and outline your plans for sustaining inquiry and supporting student learning from start to finish.

-You'll build on your plans by learning about how to ensure successful outcomes for all students through effective formative assessment.
+You will build on your plans by learning how to ensure successful outcomes for all students through effective formative assessment.
 You will also gain strategies for project management that will support student agency and shared power in your classroom.

 Here's a glimpse at the on site workshop in action...